The process of superannuation - choosing a fund, contributions, accessing and withdrawing funds.

 A popular approach to buying property is to set up a Self Managed Super Fund (SMSF).
 An SMSF gives you control over your own fund along with added responsibilities and administration tasks.
 There are a number of very important considerations when assessing if an SMSF is right for your needs.
 Outlined below are just some of the considerations:

-Are you interested in chatting with one of our financial planners?
+Are you interested in chatting with one of our financial planners for personal financial advice?
 This is what you can expect:

-At your first meeting, we will chat with you about your current situation and your goals and aspirations.
-It’s a chance for us to get to know each other, gather initial information and determine whether we can meet your needs.
+At your first meeting, we will chat with you about your current situation, your goals, and your aspirations.
+We use this opportunity to get to know each other, gather initial information and determine whether we can meet your needs.

 The purpose of the second meeting is to go a bit deeper and identify your objectives, needs, and priorities.
 It’s also an opportunity to establish what specific advice you are seeking – and what it will cost.
 We are committed to being fully transparent about any costs, and will always discuss them with you upfront.